 Mean score of companies in the Electrical Machinery Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Vanderlande, headquartered in the Netherlands (NL), is committed to addressing climate change through various initiatives, although specific carbon emissions data for the most recent year is currently unavailable.
+Vanderlande, headquartered in the Netherlands (NL), is committed to addressing climate change through various initiatives, although specific carbon emissions data for the most recent year is not available.
 The company is a current subsidiary of Vanderlande Industries B.V., which is part of the Toyota Industries Corporation.
 This relationship may influence their climate strategies and targets.
-Vanderlande has signed the Amazon Climate Pledge on 16 February 2021, demonstrating its commitment to achieving net-zero carbon emissions by 2040.
-While specific reduction targets or achievements have not been disclosed, the company is actively engaged in sustainability efforts aligned with industry standards.
-As part of its climate commitments, Vanderlande is involved in initiatives such as the Science Based Targets initiative (SBTi), which is cascaded from its parent company, Toyota Industries Corporation.
-This indicates a structured approach to emissions reduction, although detailed metrics on emissions scopes (Scope 1, 2, or 3) have not been provided.
-In summary, while Vanderlande's specific emissions data is not available, the company's commitment to the Amazon Climate Pledge and its alignment with SBTi targets reflect a proactive stance towards reducing its carbon footprint and contributing to global climate goals.
+Vanderlande has signed the Climate Pledge on 16 February 2021, demonstrating its commitment to achieving net-zero carbon emissions.
+While there are no specific reduction targets or absolute emissions figures reported, the company is actively engaged in sustainability efforts aligned with industry standards.
+As part of its climate commitments, Vanderlande is expected to follow the science-based targets initiative (SBTi) guidelines, which are cascaded from its parent company, Toyota Industries Corporation.
+This indicates a structured approach to reducing emissions across its operations, although specific targets have not been disclosed.
+In summary, while Vanderlande has not provided recent emissions data, its commitment to the Climate Pledge and alignment with SBTi principles reflect a proactive stance towards reducing its carbon footprint and contributing to global climate goals.

 Access structured emissions data, company-specific emission factors, and source documents